 Hello!
 This site is provided for the purpose of bringing to interested readers another means of exploring the historical origins of Christianity.
 There are many great blog sites on the internet and my humble contribution focuses on issues that are particularly interesting to me.
 Who am I?

 I am an adjunct lecturer in Christian origins at the University of North Carolina at Charlotte.
 My courses include New Testament and Christian Origins; Lost Scriptures of Early Christianity; Jesus; and Paul.
 I work in conjunction with my mentor and colleague Dr. James Tabor as we educate students about the rise of Christianity, its roots in Judaism, and the culture and history of the greater first-century Greco-Roman world.

 I spent most of my youth in Beaufort, South Carolina.
-After receiving a Bachelor of Science degree in Business Administration from the University of South Carolina at Beaufort I went back to work as its business manager.
-After five years I relocated to the Columbia campus as Assistant Director of MBA Programs.
-After completing my MBA a year later I became employed as a Special Agent in the FBI.
+After receiving a Bachelor of Science degree in Business Administration from the University of South Carolina, I went back to work as business manager for the University’s Beaufort campus.
+Five years later I relocated to the Columbia campus where I served as Assistant Director of MBA Programs.
+I completed my MBA a year later and went to work for the federal government in Washington, D.C.
 After twenty-two years, I retired to North Carolina where I earned a Master of Arts degree in Religious Studies at the University of North Carolina at Charlotte.
-There I teach courses in New Testament, Christian origins, and non-canonical Christian texts.
-Having been to Israel a number of times to conduct research, explore, and participate in archaeological excavations, I was prompted to write The Upper Room and Tomb of David: The History, Art and Archaeology of the Cenacle (McFarland, 2016) available at Amazon, Barnes & Noble, and directly from the publisher.

-I live in Charlotte with my wife Ann.
+I currently live in Charlotte with my wife Ann.
 You can write to me at firstname.lastname@example.org.